Reference architecture for Google Cloud¶

 KX Insights provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
 It supports interfaces for deployment and common ‘Devops‘ orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
 It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
 KX Insights also provides kdb+ native support for reading from cloud storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
 By taking advantage of KX Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Google Cloud.

-- Detailed guide to using Helm and Kubernetes to deploy kdb+ applications to the cloud.
+- Detailed examples of using Helm and Kubernetes to deploy kdb+ applications to the cloud

 - QLog – Integrations with major cloud logging services